First Approved CM*

 Please click here for full Prescribing Information for ISOVUE® products.

-Please click here for full Prescribing Information for ISOVUE® Imaging Bulk Package
+Please click here for full Prescribing Information for ISOVUE® Imaging Bulk Package products.

 ISOVUE and ISOVUE Imaging Bulk Package are currently manufactured for Bracco Diagnostics